DraTeots/edpm/spec_edpm.md

 1. **Manage external C++ (and optionally Python) packages** in a way that is:
     - **Decoupled from CMake** (i.e., EDPM can fetch and build dependencies in a standalone manner, independent of any particular build system).
-    - **Integrates with CMake** through generated configuration files (so that a user’s CMake project can easily locate the installed dependencies).
+    - **Integrates with CMake** through generated configuration files (so that a user's CMake project can easily locate the installed dependencies).
     - **Remains flexible** enough to handle non-CMake packages (Autotools, manual, Python libraries, etc.) by falling back to environment-variable–based consumption.